kavia-common/simple-desktop-clock-279729-279738/tkinter_native_app/README.md

 # Tkinter Native App - Simple Desktop Clock

 This container provides a simple Tkinter-based clock.
-It includes a Dockerfile and build script fixed to avoid bash syntax errors and to support GUI execution via X11 on Linux.
+The Dockerfile creates a dedicated Python virtual environment in /opt/venv, ensures pip is available, and installs dependencies from requirements.txt if present.

 ## Build